 One of the most prominent functions of College Kayak Fishing is to provide anglers with the information and tools necessary to organically build self-sustaining kayak fishing clubs at their universities.
 CKF facilitates positive working relationships with collegiate anglers to seek sponsorship through their universities and outside businesses that actively contribute to the industry.
 By doing this CKF helps the up-and-coming anglers participate more readily in events across the nation.
 Check out the video and information below for more details about this cutting-edge organization!

 College Kayak Fishing is poised to have a banner year in 2015.
-Tournament Director Aaron Stiger and Assistant Director Samantha Gay have over 20 events slated in the Bass Series and Salt Series in 16 states across the nation.
+Tournament Director Drew Gregory has over 20 events slated in the Bass Series and Salt Series in 16 states across the nation.
 There are going to be over 50 different universities participating throughout the year.
-The goal for each event is 30 anglers, with some events reaching over 100 collegiate anglers.
-Anglers participate in the Catch, Photo, Release tournaments with one other team member from their university.
-A university may have as many two-man teams as they wish, and this is one of the features that makes CKF unique.

 College Kayak Fishing also uses the innovative online tournament software, where anglers also register for their event at kayakfishingseries.com.
 This is the same software River Bassin utilizes during tournaments and features live scoring as anglers submit their catches on their smart phones.
 The CKF team judges these events from the back end of the website, and provides immediate feedback to the local tournament director.
 The system is quick, efficient, and enhances the tournament experience for all participants.